 From there you can take bus or tram back to the centre or continue to Hvezda Gardens (The Star Gardens/Enclosure) or to Breznov Abbey where you can walk through yet another garden.

-This garden originally belonged to the Kinsky family, who were a local well-to-do family and choose the Smichov side of the Petrin Hill to build their summer palace and turn the surrounding area into a beautiful park and gardens.
+This garden originally belonged to the Kinsky family, who were a local well-to-do family and chose the Smichov side of Petrin Hill to build their summer palace and turn the surrounding area into a beautiful park and gardens.

 Before 1799 when Maria Rosa Kinsky bought the land, the site was used as vegetable gardens and slightly neglected vineyards.
 The original idea was to establish a fruit orchard, but Maria Rosa Kinsky’s grandson Rudolf Kinsky had grander plans and built the summer chateau and park inspired by the English Garden style.
 His widow Vilemina Alzbeta Kinska continued with the work.